 I remember the early years of celebrating Thanksgiving with my young family.
-They would bring home hats made out of construction papers and turkeys created from felt.
+They would bring home hats made from construction papers and turkeys created from felt.

 They would look adorable in their fancy outfits sitting at the kids’ table.
-They’d eat about 14 dinner rolls and drink Sprite out of a fancy glass.
+They’d eat about 14 dinner rolls and drink Sprite from a fancy glass.

 Those were special times, and I cherish those memories.

 And then they started growing up, and those cute traditions started waning.

 Getting them out of bed started getting a little harder.
 A hoodie seemed to accompany every outfit.
 We made continuous threats throughout the day about not being on their phone too much.

 It can be tough to get your teens to embrace Thanksgiving and the feeling of gratitude for being together during the holiday season.
 Parents of teenagers may be grieving for how fast the time has gone, and for how things are changing even more quickly.

 Getting them excited and participating in the activities they used to love can be a struggle, and it can be tempting to let go of some of those family traditions.

 But no matter what their attitudes or eye-rolls say to you, these family bonding activities are important to teens and tweens, even if they don’t realize it at the time.

 So, instead of giving up on all your traditions completely, make them more teen-friendly.
 Remember, it’s about spending quality time together and instilling a grateful heart in your kids.